 For each dataset we generate 10 random seeds.
 In order to ensure that meaningful intervals for the volume constraint are explored, we first solve the local clustering problem only with the seed constraint.
-Treating this as the "unconstrained" solution C_0 , we then repeat the experiment with upper bounds of the form $\operatorname{vol}(C) \leq \alpha \operatorname{vol}(C_0)$, where $\alpha \in \{0.2, 0.4, 0.6, 0.8\}$.
+Treating this as the "unconstrained" solution C_0 , we then repeat the experiment with upper bounds of the form $vol(C) \leq \alpha vol(C_0)$, where $\alpha \in \{0.2, 0.4, 0.6, 0.8\}$.

 Table 1 shows mean and standard deviation of the normalized cut values averaged over the 10 different random trials (seeds) and average runtime over the different runs and volume constraints.
 To demonstrate the quality guarantee (Theorem 3) we also initialize CFSP with the solution of LS and LRW.
 Our method CFSP consistently outperforms the competing methods by large margins and always finds solutions that satisfy all constraints.
 In some cases CFSP initialized with LS or LRW outperforms CFSP with 10 random initializations.
 While LRW is very fast, the obtained normalized cuts are far from being competitive.
-Note that CFSP still performs better if one uses for the optimal thresholding the normalized Cheeger cut for which LRW has been designed.
-This is shown in Table 2 where we compare the normalized Cheeger cut of our solutions (note that we optimized the normalized cut) to the solution obtained by the Lazy Random Walk method where we threshold in each step according to the normalized Cheeger cut objective.
+In the supplement we show that CFSP still performs better if one uses for the optimal thresholding the normalized Cheeger cut for which LRW has been designed.

 Community detection.
-We evaluate our approach for local community detection according to (10).
+We evaluate our approach for local community detection according to (8).
 The task is to extract communities around given seed sets in a co-author network constructed from the DBLP publication database.
 Each node in the network represents a researcher and an edge between two nodes indicates a common publication.
-The weights of the graph are defined as $w{ij} = \sum{l \in P_i \cap P_j} \frac{1}{|A_l|}$, where P_i, P_j denotes the set of publications of authors i and j and A_l denote the sets of authors for publication l, i.e. the weights represent the total contribution to shared papers.
-This normalization avoids the problem of giving high weight to a researcher who has publications that have a large number of authors, which usually does not reflect close collaboration with all co-authors.
+The weights of the